 e) After signing & payment of fee, your company secretary will lodge the documents to CCM for registration

-CASE EXAMPLE NO. 6 – Unable to get renewal of visa
+CASE EXAMPLE NO. 6 – Unable to Get Renewal of work permit

-Mr Hassan, a shareholder and dierctor currently on Malaysian Sdn Bhd company 2 years’ visa went to Immigration to renew visa for another 2 years and was rejected.
+Mr Hassan, a shareholder and director currently on Malaysian Sdn Bhd company 2 years’ work permit went to Immigration to renew work permit for another 2 years and was rejected.
 This is due to annual turnover as reported in Audit Account is “too low” to justify the need of an expatriate for the Company.
-He is stucked with past 2 years investments and time spent on setting up Malaysia Sdn Bhd company.
+He is stucked with past 2 years’ investments and time spent on setting up Malaysia Sdn Bhd company.
 This similar scenario goes to Mr Tan, Singaporean trying to renew his WRT license and found that it cannot be approved!

 Why Malaysia Sdn Bhd is difficult for foreigners to own?
-This is simply due to “protection of earning” as Malaysian Sdn Bhd company is targeting local market.
+This is simply due to “protection of earning policy” as Malaysian Sdn Bhd company is targeting local market.
 This is normal for any Government to protect their netizens for certain businesses or industries from foreign competitions.

 It is advisable to find out more before you register any company in Malaysia to avoid any complications and lost in investment.
 Get advise from us to minimise your risk.
 We “simplify your investment” in Malaysia!
 Contact us at +630-2181 2882 today!